Permafrost/Tundra/README.md

 * Keys prefixed with `$system` are resolved against the `$system` document returned by `tundra.system:reflect`.
-* Other keys are resolved against global variables on Integration Servers that support the global variable feature.

 This approach allows for server-specific global configuration values stored as environment variables, java system properties, or global